How to use this guide

 Note: If you don't move a target audience you create to the primary position, the pre-defined audience, which includes all users in your organization, will remain the default audience.

 To make an audience primary, drag it to the topmost position in the list of audiences:

 The following examples show common ways organizations can deploy target audiences.

 If your organization has both employees and vendors, you can use target audiences to make it easier for your employees to limit link-sharing with vendors:

 - Create two target audiences, named, say, “Employees Only” and “Employees and Vendors.”
 Make sure you add a clear description for each.

 - Add all employees to the “Employees Only” audience.
-You can either create a dynamic group or use an existing group containing all permanent employees.
+You can either create a dynamic group (if included with your Google Workspace edition) or use an existing group containing all permanent employees.